 Final word about sudden knee pain without injury

-Sudden knee pain without injury requires expert attention to get the correct diagnosis.
-We suggest you see an expert sports medicine doctor who can confirm a diagnosis and get you on the proper treatment.
+Sudden knee pain without an apparent injury requires expert attention to obtain the correct diagnosis.
+We recommend consulting a sports medicine expert who can confirm a diagnosis and prescribe the appropriate treatment.

 Leave A Comment